 Changes and Challenges: Climbing out of the Crib

-Many toddlers in this age group try climbing out of the crib.
+On common hiccup in keeping older toddler sleep schedules consistent is climbing out of the crib.
 I almost always advise parents to keep him in as long as possible, definitely until 2½ years old and preferably until 3.
 By then, a child has the verbal skills to understand the “big bed” rules and to communicate when he has gotten out of bed for the twentieth time that night.
 To stop a tot from going overboard (and keep him from getting hurt if he does manage to scramble out), you can:

 - Lower the mattress as low as it goes.